 There is a general presumption against the use of flat roofs and green roofs.
 This is to address airport safeguarding concerns regarding roosting birds.
-Airport Safeguarding should also be consulted to ensure the height, form, massing, architectural detail, and overall character of development does not excessively raise safeguarding risks.
+Airport Safeguarding should willalse be consulted at application stage to ensure the height, form, massing, architectural detail, and overall character of development does not excessively raise safeguarding risks.
+There is a restriction on building heights as a result of aircraft safety.